threefoldtech/info_grid/src/faq/faq.md

 * It can help to reboot the modem and the router.
 * Make sure your BIOS/UEFI is up to date.
 Updating the BIOS/UEFI can help.
 * It can also help to set the correct date and time.

 ***

+### When booting a 3node, I get the error=“context deadline exceeded” module=network error=failed to initialize rmb api failed to initialized admin mw: failed to get farm: farm not found: object not found.
+What can I do to fix this issue?

+Usually, the simple fix to this issue is to make sure that your bootstrap image is on the same network as your farm.
+For example, if you created your farm on the Main net, you should use a Main net Zero-OS bootstrap image.

+***